 Translated by A.Z.
 Foreman

-Lord forever and father of glory,
+King forever, father of glory,

 Ultimate crafter of all wonders,

-Holy Maker who hoisted the heavens
+Holy Maker who hoisted heaven

 To roof the heads of the human race,